 The MRI will not see your knee pain getting worse and it will confuse you and your doctor

 When we talk about MRIs it is often best to listen to radiologists and the surgeons that rely on the MRI for the surgical or non-surgical recommendation.

 In 2012 Doctors at the Finish Institute of Military Medicine published research (4) that found that MRI was ineffective in helping doctors determine the extent of injury in instances of Chondromalacia Patellae.

 In 2018. the problem remained.
 In The Eurasian Journal of Medicine, (5) doctors in Turkey announced: “as chondromalacia stage advances, the symptom severity worsens and knee functions decline; however, MRI measurements do not show the difference between early and advanced stage chondromalacia patella patients.”

 Unexplained and significant elevation in knee pain that your doctor may not believe | Something is going on beyond normal biomechanical problems

 Your doctor is looking at your MRI.
 Your knee does not look worse.
 But your pain is.
 You are confusing your health care providers as nothing seems to work for you.
 Maybe this is “all in your head?,” because it is not on your MRI.

-Doctors writing in the journal Physical Therapy in Sport, (6) wrote that what your son or daughter are trying to describe as heightened pain, is real.
+Doctors writing in the journal Physical Therapy in Sport, (6) wrote that what your son or daughter is trying to describe as heightened pain, is real.
 Read this: